neustar/tcs-apis/README.md

 This document describes the process for proposing, documenting, and implementing changes to the CICD AS & VS project.

+In the spirit of being a public API, we've chosen to publicize the generators that create our documentation.
+By doing this we hope to be more transparent when we make changes and provide a gateway for our consumers to become contributors.

 ## The Proposal Process

 The proposal process is the process for reviewing a proposal and reaching